Chief Sustainability & Innovation Officer (CSIO) and Member of the Executive Committee, Holcim

 She is on the advisory boards of the World Green Building Council (WGBC), MIT Climate & Sustainability Consortium, and Business for Nature, as well as co-chair of the World Business Council for Sustainable Development (WBCSD) Built Environment and the Global Cement & Concrete Association (GCCA) 2050 roadmap projects.
 She is also a mentor at the Creative Destruction Lab (CDL) in Paris, a nonprofit organization that delivers an objectives-based program for massively scalable, seed-stage, science- and technology-based companies.

-She participated in the first Roundtable to prepare the topics of the Holcim Forum for Sustainable Construction in 2020.
+She participated in the first Roundtable to prepare the topics of the Holcim Forum “Re-materializing Construction” in 2019.